Destinations Italy Florence & Tuscany

 Must orderglass of Brunello

-This is where you go when you want to understand why Tuscan wine is different.
-The list runs deep into Sangiovese — Brunello, Vino Nobile, Chianti Classico Gran Selezione — with owners who'll talk through them properly.
+A narrow wood-paneled wine bar facing Palazzo Pitti with one of the most considered Tuscan lists in the city — deep into Sangiovese (Brunello, Vino Nobile, Chianti Classico Gran Selezione), with owners who'll talk through it properly.
 Order by the glass while you're learning, by the bottle when you're not.
-Small plates pair with the wine.

 OltrarnoReserve aheadBy-the-glass